tupini07/Movie-QA-Bot/README.md

     -  **ActionSearchPersonInfo** - doesn't really do much since the database doens't hold "personal information" on actors and directors.
 For the moment it just redirects users to the "person's" IMDB page.
 It was intented as the action that could answer questions like "*who played Neo in The Matrix*"
     -  **ActionSearchMovie** - it is in charge of searching for a movie or set of movies that satisfy a given query (ie, comedy movies, or those made by a given director)
     -  **ActionSearchMovieInfo** - this is the largest action and is in charge of finding all the information related to a movie.
 It is in charge of answering questions like "*what genre is Star Wars*"
-    -  **ActionAnswer** - it is in charge of siplaying the answer to the user or saying that no answer was found
+    -  **ActionAnswer** - it is in charge of diplaying the answer to the user or saying that no answer was found
     -  **ActionFalloutSlots** - this is a special action that implements a *forgetting mechanism* that helps the bot funcion properly in longer conversations (4 or more turns).
 For more information on this action see the [report](https://github.com/tupini07/Movie-QA-Bot/blob/master/report/report.pdf).
 - `policy.py` - this contains the main dialogue policy for the bot.
 It is in charge of routing a user request to the appropiate action (ie, user wants to know the director of a movie so the policy gives the request to `ActionSearchPerson`)
 - `evaluate_nlu.py` - this is a modified version of Rasa's own [evaluate_nlu](https://github.com/RasaHQ/rasa_nlu/blob/ed00590df2e72a7fceec07aeb67aa12bfb13ad42/rasa_nlu/evaluate.py) script.
 The only difference between this and Rasa's own script is that it saves evaluation information into files so that they can be used later.